Ibtesam-Mahmood/Towers-Board-Game/README.md

 ### Setup Phase
 1. **Army Building**: Each player builds a 100-point army from available units
 2. **Map Setup**: Place terrain tiles on the hex battlefield
-3. **Deployment**: Players alternate deploying up to 5 units in their deployment zones
+3. **Initial Deployment**: Players alternate deploying up to 5 units in their deployment zones
+4. **Reserves**: Remaining units stay in reserves for later deployment

 ### Battle Phase
 1. **Turn Start**: Gain 4 CP (max 6), reset unit activations
-2. **Activations**: Use 3 activations to move/attack units, deploy reserves, or play command cards
+2. **Activations**: Use 3 activations to:
+   - Move/attack with deployed units
+   - Deploy units from reserves (costs 1 activation)
+   - Play command cards (costs CP)
 3. **Combat**: Resolve attacks using dice + stats system
 4. **Supply Check**: Verify unit supply lines at turn end
 5. **Morale**: Check units with 3+ morale tokens

 ### Victory
-- Win 2 out of 3 skirmishes to win the match
-- Surviving units carry forward between skirmishes
-- Destroyed units are permanently lost
+- Eliminate all enemy units (deployed and in reserves) to win
+- Reserve units can be deployed throughout the battle
+- Single decisive engagement determines the winner

 ## 🛠️ Technical Stack